 COMPANY OVERVIEW 2

-FINANCIAL AND OPERATIONAL RESULTS 3
+FINANCIAL AND OPERATIONAL RESULTS 5

-PRODUCTION 4
+PRODUCTION e

-COVID-19 & BUSINESS OPERATIONS 5
+COVID-19 & BUSINESS OPERATIONS 8

-PRODUCTS & STRATEGY 6
+PRODUCTS & STRATEGY 8

+CANNABIS BRANDS 10

-REVENUE 8
+REVENUE 11

-OPERATING EXPENSES 12
+OPERATING EXPENSES 15

-KEY DEVELOPMENTS DURING Q4 2020 12
+KEY DEVELOPMENTS DURING Q1 2021 15

-KEY DEVELOPMENTS SUBSEQUENT TO THE REPORTING PERIOD 13
+KEY DEVELOPMENTS SUBSEQUENT TO THE REPORTING PERIOD 16

-HISTORICAL FINANCIAL RESULTS 14
+HISTORICAL FINANCIAL RESULTS 17

-LIQUIDITY AND CAPITAL RESOURCES 15
+LIQUIDITY AND CAPITAL RESOURCES 18

-RELATED PARTY TRANSACTIONS 18
+RELATED PARTY TRANSACTIONS 2 1

-FINANCIAL INSTRUMENTS 18
+FINANCIAL INSTRUMENTS 2 1

-SUMMARY OF OUTSTANDING SHARE DATA 19
+SUMMARY OF OUTSTANDING SHARE DATA 23

-CRITICAL ACCOUNTING ESTIMATES 20
+CRITICAL ACCOUNTING ESTIMATES 23

-DISCLOSURE AND INTERNAL CONTROLS 20
+DISCLOSURE AND INTERNAL CONTROLS 24

-RISK FACTORS 22
+RISK FACTORS 26

-CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING INFORMATION 36
+CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING INFORMATION 42

-CAUTIONARY STATEMENT REGARDING NON-IFRS MEASURES 38
+CAUTIONARY STATEMENT REGARDING NON-IFRS MEASURES 43

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED DECEMBER 31, 2020
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED MARCH 31, 2021

-This Management's Discussion and Analysis ("MD&A") of Aleafia Health Inc. is dated March 25, 2021 and provides an analysis of the financial operating results for the year ended December 31, 2020.
+This Management's Discussion and Analysis ("MD&A") of Aleafia Health Inc. is dated May 11, 2021 and provides an analysis of the financial operating results for the three months ended March 31, 2021.
 Unless the context otherwise requires, "Aleafia Health" refers to Aleafia Health Inc. and the "Company" refers to Aleafia Health and its affiliates, subsidiaries and associated corporations.
-This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the year ended December 31, 2020 and notes thereto (the "Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS") for consolidated financial statements.
+This MD&A should be read in conjunction with the Company's consolidated financial statements for the three months ended March 31, 2021 and notes thereto (the "Financial Statements"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS") for consolidated financial statements.

 All amounts are in Canadian dollars unless otherwise specified.
 The MD&A has been prepared by reference to the MD&A disclosure requirements established under National Instrument 51-102 "Continuous Disclosure Obligations" ("NI 51- 102") of the Canadian Securities Administrators.
-This MD&A, the annual consolidated financial statements for the year ended December 31, 2020, the Company's Annual Information Form ("AIF") and press releases have been filed on SEDAR.
+This MD&A, the consolidated financial statements, and press releases have been filed on SEDAR.
 Additional information is also available on the Company's website at www.AleafiaHealth.com.
 The common shares of the Company are traded on the Toronto Stock Exchange ("TSX") under the symbol "AH".
 The Company also has a class of convertible debentures (AH.DB) and three classes of warrants (AH.WT),(AH.WT.A),(AH.WT.B) trading on the TSX.